 The Autumn season is the perfect time to get organised.
-Perhaps it’s something to do with the ingrained traditions of returning to school; getting your eyes checked, new shoes, winter coat, new books, pens, pencils etc. or perhaps it’s something more natural like preparing for the colder weather whilst we’re still energised from Summer and before we get too ill and cold from the harsher, colder months.
+Perhaps it’s something to do with the ingrained traditions of returning to school; getting your eyes checked, new shoes, winter coat, new books, pens, pencils etc. or perhaps it’s something more natural like preparing for the colder weather.
 Whatever the reason, now is the time to get things in motion so we can approach the next couple of months without the added stress and anxiety, actually make time for ourselves rather than trying to cram everything into a weekend and generally enjoy OUR time and what the season has to offer.
-After all in Autumn we can enjoy the fireworks, carnivals, Halloween and harvest- still lots to look forward to.
+After all, in Autumn we can enjoy the fireworks, carnivals, Halloween and harvest- still lots to look forward to.

 Schedule your check ups